NORTH AMERICAN BOXING FEDERATION BY-LAWS

 ARTICLE X – AMENDMENTS

-2. NOTICE - Notwithstanding the foregoing, amendments to these By-Laws shall not be presented without having been circulated to all delegates appointed and in good standing at least thirty (30) days prior thereto, except that emergency amendments may be presented to and voted upon at any meeting or mail vote.
+2. NOTICE - Notwithstanding the foregoing, amendments to these By-Laws shall be circulated to all members in good standing prior to being voted upon by the voting delegates.

 ARTICLE XI – FUNDS